-About 25,000 years ago, New Hampshire and much of the northern United States and Canada were covered by a thick glacier known as the Laurentide Ice Sheet.
-As this glacier began to recede about 12,000 years ago, glacial lakes formed at the edge of the retreating ice sheet.
-In New Hampshire, there were several glacial lakes that changed in size and location as the glacier continued to recede.
-The glacial lake that existed in this part of the White Mountains was known as Lake Israel and extended from the Randolph area to Lancaster.
-Cherry Pond is a remnant of this long-ago glacial lake.
+About 28,000 years ago, New Hampshire and much of the northern United States and Canada were covered by a thick glacier known as the Laurentide Ice Sheet.
+The furthest advance of the ice sheet is today marked by Long Island, Nantucket, Martha’s Vineyard, Block Island, and Cape Cod.
+As this ice sheet began to recede, glacial lakes formed at the edge of the retreating ice sheet.
+In New Hampshire, starting about 16,000 years ago, there were several glacial lakes that changed in size and location as the glacier continued to recede until it finally left the state around 13,000 years ago.

-If you would like to read more about the Laurentide Ice Sheet and how it shaped the landscape in the White Mountain region, a good book to consult is The Geology of New Hampshire's White Mountains, by J. Dykstra Eusden et al, published in 2013 by Durand Press.
-Also, on the WhiteMountainHistory.org website, there is a fascinating series of articles from the journal Windswept (published by the Mount Washington Observatory) which discuss the glacial lakes (including Lake Israel), as well as the PaleoIndians who first settled in this area after the ice sheet retreated.
+If you would like to learn more about the Laurentide Ice Sheet and how it shaped the landscape in the White Mountain region, a good book to consult is The Geology of New Hampshire's White Mountains, by J. Dykstra Eusden et al, published in 2013 by Durand Press.
+Also, on the WhiteMountainHistory.org website, there is a fascinating series of articles from the journal Windswept (published by the Mount Washington Observatory) which discuss the glacial lakes (including Lake Israel), as well as the Paleo-Indians who first settled in this area after the ice sheet retreated.
 Included in this discussion is an explanation of sediment cores taken from Cherry Pond that shed light on the glaciation of this region.